microsoft/pxt-adafruit/docs/projects/cartoon-network/darwin-goldfish.md

 ![Simulator.gif](/static/cp/projects/cartoon-network/darwin-goldfish/simulator.gif)

-Once you’re happy with your program, click the **Download** button and follow the instructions to download the code to your Adafruit Circuit Playground Express.
+Once you’re happy with your program, click the **Download** button and follow the instructions to download the code to your @boardname@.

 ![Download.png](/static/cp/projects/cartoon-network/darwin-goldfish/download.png)

-Disconnect the Circuit Playground Express from the USB cable, turn on the batteries, and try shaking Darwin.
+Disconnect the @boardname@ from the USB cable, turn on the batteries, and try shaking Darwin.

 Great work!